tef/ratking/README.md

 $ ./env/bin/pip install pygit2
 ```

-Write your config file `monorepo.json`, and run the tool:
+Write your config file `monorepo.json`, and run the tool.
+This creates a `monorepo.git` subdirectory, containing the insides of a git repo.

 ```
 $ ./gitgraph.py build monorepo